uben01/Introduction-to-artificial-intelligence/Final-project/thoughts.md

 take in account all the finish nodes.
  - The **IDA&ast;** had a lot more work in the gears.
 The bound expansion considered the time limit, or the bound lowering, in case of a finish node is found.
-    - Moreover I've tried to eliminate as much nodes as possible.
+    - Moreover, I've tried to eliminate as much nodes as possible.
 About that I write more in the *working process documentation* part of the document.